DanielBMarkham/Info-Ops/manuscript/chapter1.md

 It's quite likely that both copilots had always flown the plane in this mode.
 They had never flown with the stall protection electronics turned off.

 But now the plane was in a new mode.
 Safety protections no longer worked.
-One an A330 enters Alternate Law 2, it has to be manually flown from that point until landing, when the systems can be rebooted.
+Once an A330 enters Alternate Law 2, it has to be manually flown from that point until landing, when the systems can be rebooted.
 It's not something that happens very frequently at all.

 The senior copilot looks around at the controls.
 "What's this?"